 Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents

-reduce HIV-associated morbidity and prolong the duration and quality of survival,
+Reduce HIV-associated morbidity and prolong the duration and quality of survival, and

-Viral load reduction to below limits of assay detection in an ART-naive patient usually occurs within the first 12–24 weeks of therapy.
+After initiation of effective ART, viral load reduction to below limits of assay detection usually occurs within the first 12 to 24 weeks of therapy.
 Predictors of virologic success include: